smclinden/clairctl/README.md

 __clairCtl__ seems perfect for this, and now it works...

 This may be a codebase worth maintaining.
+Props to the original author for such great work.

 ---

 Clairctl is a lightweight command-line tool doing the bridge between Registries as Docker Hub, Docker Registry or Quay.io, and the CoreOS vulnerability tracker, Clair.